PlanktoScope/device-pkgs/reference.md

 # Reference

-This document is a detailed reference for *Pallet*, the packaging system used by PlanktoScopes to manage software installations.
+This document is a detailed reference for *Pallets*, the packaging system used by PlanktoScopes to manage software installations.

 ## Introduction

-Pallet is a declarative software packaging system for uniformly distributing and deploying software as [Docker Stacks](https://docs.docker.com/engine/reference/commandline/stack/) on single-host Docker Swarm Mode environments.
-Its design is heavily inspired by the Go programming language's module system, and this reference document tries to echo the [reference document for Go modules](https://go.dev/ref/mod) for familiarity; certain aspects of Pallet are also inspired by the Rust programming language's [Cargo](https://doc.rust-lang.org/cargo/) package management system.
+Pallets is a declarative software packaging system for uniformly distributing and deploying software as [Docker Stacks](https://docs.docker.com/engine/reference/commandline/stack/) on single-host Docker Swarm Mode environments.
+Its design is heavily inspired by the Go programming language's module system, and this reference document tries to echo the [reference document for Go modules](https://go.dev/ref/mod) for familiarity; certain aspects of Pallets are also inspired by the Rust programming language's [Cargo](https://doc.rust-lang.org/cargo/) package management system.

 ## Repositories, packages, and versions